 There’s an image making the rounds on social media and it’s generating some interesting conversations.
-I am choosing to assume the the folks posting this picture love the Lord, love His church, and sincerely desire to see the church be faithful in its mission.
+I am choosing to assume the folks posting this picture love the Lord, love His church, and sincerely desire to see the church be faithful in its mission.
 The previous statement, however, contains within it the assumption that people question the extent to which churches are being faithful to their mission.
 Why?

-It’s no secret that the Western church (Western Europe and the United States) has experienced decline in attendance, involvement, cultural significance, and perceived spiritual vitality.
+It’s no secret that the Western church (Western Europe and the United States) has experienced a decline in attendance, involvement, cultural significance, and perceived spiritual vitality.